AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/pipeline-setup.md

 * Understand how to set up a front-end pipeline in Cloud Manager.
 * Know how to retrieve access credentials for your front-end developer to be able to commit the customized code.

-Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Create Site from Template,](create-site.md) where you will learn how to quickly create a new AEM site using a template.
+Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Customize the Site Theme,](customize-theme.md) where you will learn how the site theme is built, how to customize, and how to test using live AEM content.

 ## Additional Resources {#additional-resources}

-While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document [Create Site from Template,](create-site.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.
+While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document [Customize the Site Theme,](customize-theme.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.

 * [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/onboarding/onboarding-concepts/cloud-manager-introduction.html) - If you would like more details on Cloud Manager's features, you may want to directly consult the in-depth technical docs.